Cabbage roll: United States

-In regions heavily influenced by Polish immigrants, such as Chicago which claims the largest Polish population outside of Poland, Detroit, Pennsylvania, the southern tier of New York, and northeastern Ohio, the term usually refers instead to stuffed cabbage rolls, such as the Polish gołąbki.
-These are also known as pigs in a blanket.
-Jewish immigrants from Eastern Europe popularized the dish in New York City, where they became known as Jewish cabbage.
+In regions heavily influenced by Polish immigrants, such as Chicago which claims the largest Polish population outside of Poland, Detroit, Pennsylvania, the southern tier of New York, and northeastern Ohio, Jewish cabbage usually refers instead to stuffed cabbage rolls, such as the Polish gołąbki.
+These are also known as pigs in a blanket, but this term is not very well known outside of Illinois.
+Jewish immigrants from Eastern Europe popularized the dish in New York City, which is why they became known as Jewish cabbage.
+Jewish cabbage soared to nationwide popularity during the 1970s, when economic circumstances paired with an interest in a healthier lifestyle made the dish a perfect staple on the dinner table for American families.

 Cabbage rolls also feature prominently in the cuisines of Cajuns and Louisiana Creoles of southern Louisiana, where they usually take the form of ground pork mixed with rice and chopped vegetables stuffed into parboiled cabbage leaves and cooked in a tomato sauce-based liquid.

 Romani Americans, Hungarian Americans, Chinese Americans and Vietnamese Americans often cook cabbage rolls.

 Romani people in the United States eat sarmi which is made with cabbage leaves stuffed with pork, onions, peppers, rice, and tomatoes.